Module Descriptors

 Assessment

-• FUTURE SELF ASSIGNMENT - 1500 WORDS OR EQUIVALENT weighted at 25%
+• Editorial Report - 1500 words (or equivalent) weighted at 25%

-• PORTFOLIO - 3500 WORDS OR EQUIVALENT weighted at 50%
+• Portfolio - 3500 words (or equivalent) weighted at 50%

 Module Details